Kirk West: A Life in Focus, Behind the Lens and Behind the Scenes

 A Documentarian

 "Film was expensive," Kirks says, "so I photographed what was important to me, like my model cars, and then just took snapshots of my life for years.
-Later when I was able, I bought real hot rods.”
+Later when I was able, I bought real hot rods.
+Then my life became concerts and music.”

 Even as a kid, Kirk was collecting things, curating, documenting—tiny model hot rods lined up like a starter fleet.
 Later, he graduated to the real thing: fire-red muscle cars and street rods that looked fast even when parked.
 It wasn’t just a hobby—it was a reflection of something deeper, something shared by a whole generation of boys raised on drag strips, drive-ins, and the myth of the open road.